Talking about a taboo: Endometriosis. How it affects the female sexual response and what we can do.

 Endometriosis is a benign disease that affects women during their reproductive life and there is still no concrete explanation of the reasons why some women suffer from endometriosis and others don’t.
 When the endometrium (internal uterus mucosa layer sensitive to hormonal changes and the one expelled during the period) is located outside from its original place (uterus), this incorrectly developed ectopic tissue is able to settle anywhere in the abdomen, we have endometriosis.

-There is an increasing incidence and by today 1 in 10 worldwide women suffer from endometriosis.
+There is an increasing incidence and by today 1 in 10 women worldwide suffer from endometriosis (176 million women).
 The symptoms are broad (you can find some here) and affect both physically and psychologically: even some cases may not have any symptoms and endometriosis is diagnosed casually when women go under abdominal surgery for other reasons.
+But in most cases, chronic pain is a symptom.

 Adherences can present as implants when they are small, nodules when they are bigger and they could appear as cysts in the ovaries.
 Unfortunately, control of the disease is currently limited to relieve pain and other symptoms, preventing injuries from progressing and preserving or re-establishing reproductive function, but there is no a definitive cure.